Shivanikanodia/AI-Powered-Talent-Intelligence-System/README.md

 # 📊 Candidate Summary & Explainability Layer

-The system leverages the Genie interaction layer at resumes saved in Delta tables and LLM model to generate concise, evidence-based candidate summaries and recruiter recommendations for frond end streamlit app.
+The system leverages the Genie interaction layer for resumes saved in Delta tables and use LLM model with controlled prompt engineering to generate concise, evidence based candidate summaries and recruiter recommendations for frond end streamlit app.

 The LLM is used only after scoring and evidence extraction.
 It does not decide the score.